WrestleMania 38: Main event matches

 For many years, Paul Heyman had been the advocate for Brock Lesnar.
 After Lesnar took a hiatus following WrestleMania 36 in April 2020, Heyman became the special counsel for Roman Reigns that August, guiding him to win SmackDown's Universal Championship.
 After Reigns retained the title at SummerSlam in August 2021, Lesnar returned to WWE and confronted Reigns, also implying that Heyman was still his advocate.
 Two months later at Crown Jewel, Reigns defeated Lesnar to retain the Universal Championship with help from The Usos (Jey Uso and Jimmy Uso).
 A rematch was scheduled for the New Year's event Day 1, and Reigns fired Heyman as he believed Heyman was working with Lesnar behind his back.
 The Day 1 match, however, was canceled as Reigns tested positive for COVID-19.
 Due to his status as a free agent, Lesnar was instead added to Raw's multi-person WWE Championship match at Day 1 and won the title.
 On the following Raw, Lesnar reunited with Heyman.
 On that week's SmackDown, Lesnar challenged Reigns to a champion vs. champion match, but Reigns declined.
-At the Royal Rumble, Lesnar lost his WWE Championship after interference from Reigns and a double cross from Heyman, who realigned with Reigns.
+At the Royal Rumble, Lesnar lost his WWE Championship to Bobby Lashley after interference from Reigns and a double cross from Heyman, who realigned with Reigns.
 Later that night, Lesnar entered into the Royal Rumble match and won to earn himself a world championship match of his choice at WrestleMania 38.
 On the following episode of Raw, Lesnar announced that he would challenge Reigns for the Universal Championship.
 Still wanting it to be a champion vs. champion match, and also wanting a rematch for losing his title, Lesnar was also added to the WWE Championship Elimination Chamber match at Elimination Chamber, which he won.
 With Reigns also retaining his title at the Royal Rumble and Elimination Chamber, it was confirmed that their WrestleMania match would be a Winner Takes All match for the WWE Championship and Universal Championship.
-On the following episode of SmackDown, during the contract signing for the match, the match was further stipulated as a Championship Unification match.
+On the following episode of SmackDown, during the contract signing for the match, the match was further stipulated as a Championship Unification match, and scheduled for the main event of Night 2.

 After weeks of disrespecting the state of Texas, on the March 7 episode of Raw, Kevin Owens invited the "Texas Rattlesnake", "Stone Cold" Steve Austin, as a special guest on the "KO Show" at WrestleMania 38.
 A day later, Austin accepted and it was announced that the segment would occur on WrestleMania Saturday.